nstenz/TICR/scripts-cluster/readme.md

 The perl script [`bucky-slurm.pl`](bucky-slurm.pl) will run `bucky` **just once**, for a single 4-taxon set (or quartet) and it will take as input:
-  - mbsum folder name: containing all files created by `mbsum`, one per locus
+  - mbsum folder name: containing all files created by `mbsum`, one per locus.
+These files need to be named `*.in` to be used.
   - output name: `-o` or `--out-dir` name of the directory to store output files in
   - bucky arguments: `-a` or `--alpha` for the prior alpha value, and `-n` or `--ngen` number of generations
   - integer for the given quartet

-It will produce, as output, a file for the given 4-taxon set with the `.concordance` file and a file with the parsed output in the form of the CF table (to append later).
+It will produce, as output, a file for the given 4-taxon set with the `.concordance` file and a file with the parsed output `.cf` in the form of the CF table (to append later).

 The perl script [`bucky-slurm.pl`](scripts-cluster/bucky-slurm.pl) can be run by SLURM with the submit script [`bucky-slurm-submit.sh`](scripts-cluster/bucky-slurm-submit.sh).